 4. Windy Moraine Trail

-To be honest, this trail isn’t very exciting in the spring and summer.
+Honestly, this trail isn’t very exciting in the spring and summer.
 It’s a short walk through wooded areas.
-After passing along a meadow, you’ll climb a hill and then return back down.
-The overlook that is labeled on the trail maps is kind of hidden with tree leaves during those seasons.
+After passing along a meadow, you’ll climb a hill and then return to where you started.
+The overlook labeled on the trail maps is hidden with tree leaves during those seasons.

-It is a hike that would give you a break from some hot summer sun or provide a little variety to all the loose sand hiking.
+This hike would give you a break from some hot summer sun or provide a little variety to all the loose sand hiking.

-There is an educational display placed along this loop at about the halfway point, and you can learn about the soil makeup of the area.
-It gives a special breakdown of how the plants and animals thrive in this special soil makeup.
+An educational display is placed along this loop at about the halfway point.
+You can learn about the area’s soil makeup, and it gives a special breakdown of how plants and animals thrive in this special soil.

 How to get there: From the visitor center, head north on M-22 for 3.7 miles, then turn left onto M-109.
 After 1.4 miles, turn right onto W Welch Road, labeled 616 on the free map.
 The trailhead will be immediately on your right, labeled by a large sign.